Strategic Directions 2019-2024

 - 1.2 Identify and implement effective measures to assess the library’s programs, spaces, services and resource utilization as experienced by our students.

-- 1.3 Foster a welcoming and inclusive learning environment through outreach, programming and cross-campus collaborations.
+- 1.3 Foster a welcoming and inclusive learning environment through collections, outreach, and collaborations.

 - 1.4 Develop a student-centered liaison model which expands partnerships with first-year programs, Center for Teaching & Learning, Student Life, Career Services, the Center for Civic Engagement and other community partners.